JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/TBRESTClientLib.md

 Please note: This library is continuously growing but **has not implemented all API endpoints** yet.
 The same applies to the endpoint's responses: This library does not process every fetched element inside the JSON response string (as described by the official API scheme).
 It neglects the ones which were out of the parent-project's scope.
 Refer to <doc:Usage> for further details about the properties contained in each schema response model.

 ## Repository
-* 📦 This library is hostet on Bitbucket: [https://bitbucket.org/swift-projects/tbrestclientlib.git](https://bitbucket.org/swift-projects/tbrestclientlib/src/main/)
+* 📦 This library is hostet on GitHub: [https://github.com/JoooHannesk/tbrestclientlib.git](https://github.com/JoooHannesk/tbrestclientlib.git)
 * 📚 This documentation is served from: [https://tbrestclientlib.kinzig-developer-docs.com/documentation/tbrestclientlib](https://tbrestclientlib.kinzig-developer-docs.com/documentation/tbrestclientlib)
 * 🏠 Library Home: [https://johanneskinzig.com/tbrestclientlib.html](https://johanneskinzig.com/tbrestclientlib.html)